Falling For Kyoto

 This narrow lane runs from Shijo-dori to Sanjo-dori and is known for being one of the very best streets for dining in terms of quality of cuisine and atmosphere.

-There are a wide choice of restaurants available from inexpensive yakitori to traditional and modern Kyoto cuisine, foreign alternatives and then some high end eye wateringly expensive establishments.
+There is a wide choice of restaurants available from inexpensive yakitori to traditional and modern Kyoto cuisine, foreign alternatives and then some high-end eye-watering expensive establishments.

 Kyoto Railway Museum

 The Kyoto Railway Museum has over 50 trains on display, spanning over 130 years of train history.
 Attractions include “Yoshitsune”, the very first steam locomotive imported from the USA as well as steam engines, diesel, diesel-hydraulic and electric models.